Underrated Towns

 While it’s on an island, you don’t need a boat, as the drive to Stonington is part of its appeal.
 It’s just 90 minutes from Bangor, and you won’t have to sit in traffic.

+Once you’re there, pick your preferred path through the Island Heritage Trust or take a boat to Isle au Haut.
 This working fishing village has some of the best lobster meals in Maine and a year-round Opera House with year-round entertainment for perfect date nights.

 Stonington has an authentic appeal for those who love Maine; you just have to go off the beaten path to get there.